 7 Pinot Noir Facts

-Today is International Pinot Noir Day!
-To celebrate, we present some fun Pinot Noir facts for you today: Pinot Noir means ‘Black Pine Cone’ – ancient vine growers were pretty literal with the naming of this grape as the grape cluster looks like a pine cone, and the…
+Pinot Noir facts to celebrate International Pinot Noir Day, held August 18th each year.
+To celebrate, we present some fun Pinot Noir facts for you today: Pinot Noir means ‘Black Pine Cone’ – ancient vine growers were pretty literal with the naming of this grape as the grape…

 Oregon Wine Month!